pineoc/cocos-docs/manual/framework/html5/release-notes/v3.0/release-note/en.md

 Cocos2d-JS have greatly simplified cross platform development.
 For the next step, we will focus on improving performance on mobile web, toolchain enhancement and completing documentation.
 Here is a list of main tasks we consider to accomplish in v3.1 :

 - The research for performance improvement on Web engine have already made great progress, the new renderer for canvas render mode is ready and will be merged in v3.1.
-The performance is upto 50% better than v3.0 based on various tests.
+The performance is up to 50% better than v3.0 based on various tests.
 - Facebook SDK for Cocos2d-JS will be released with v3.1, developers can use all Facebook features on iOS/Android/Web with the same JavaScript code.
 - Continue the research of memory model in JSB, improve the stability and simplify the usage.
 - Complete the Cocos2d-JS Programming Guide document to cover all important aspects about Cocos2d-JS development.